Skip to main content

 PATH setup

-With all binary tools installed in xpacks/.bin, the project build configurations need only a single PATH adjustment:
+With all binary tools installed within xpacks/.bin, the project build configurations require only a single PATH adjustment:

 export PATH=<...project-path...>/xpacks/.bin:$PATH